eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 The downside of migrating **now**:

 - We are still waiting for ESLint and `typescript-eslint` teams to announce the official deprecation list.
-We suggest to pin the dependency version to avoid unexpected breakage.
+We suggest pinning the dependency version to avoid unexpected breakage.

 ## Manual Migrate